Home

 Program

-We are pleased to invite you to our 24th viol workshop in Southern Arizona.
-An outstanding faculty has agreed to provide instruction and coaching in a beautiful conference setting.
+We are pleased to invite you to our 25th viol workshop in Southern Arizona.
+An outstanding faculty will provide instruction and coaching in a beautiful conference setting.

 There will be no shortage of beautiful music for viols.
 We will tune at a’ = 415 Hz.